fpereiro/lite/readme.md

 - Test each of the parts of your software in isolation.
 - Rely on sophisticated tooling to do most of the effort of testing for you.

-From an unfancy perspective, this approach is very time consuming and leads to questionable results.
+From an lite perspective, this approach is very time consuming and leads to questionable results.
 This is for the following reasons:
 - **Mocking considered harmful**: when you test the parts of your system in isolation, you need to mock every other part of your system that interacts with the part that you are testing.
 These mocks are not the real other parts of your system, but rather more like cardboard cutouts that return one or two values that "look like" what the other parts of your system would return.
 Often, mocks are incorrect approximations of the other components, which render tests unreliable.
 - **You miss out on the holistic potential of tests**: when you are testing your software from the outside, like a client would use it, you can understand entire data flows.
 These complete data flows are more understandable than small parts of them.